LasseBoerresen/Mayday/README.md

 ![Architechture and domain model](https://github.com/LasseBoerresen/Mayday/blob/master/Media/Mayday%20Architecture.jpg)

 ## The Code
-The code itself is also following clean code priciples and is a usion of object oriented structure with highly functional computations.
+The code itself is also following clean code priciples and is a fusion of object oriented structure with highly functional computations.
 The current pure C# version is a total rebuild, closely inspiered of the first python version.
 Both were test-driven to a high degree.

 [Demo Video](https://youtu.be/liucpPML-Sw)